DesignOpen/designopen.github.io/articles/_posts/2014-09-15-hitting-the-road.md

 author: garthdb
 priority: 0.9
 tags: featured
-excerpt: Open Source Design is coming to a conference near you; maybe.
+excerpt: The Open Design Foundation is coming to a conference near you; maybe.
 ---
 The ultimate goal of this project is to get more designers and developers collaborating together in the open, to that end I'm speaking at a few conferences to help designers and/or developers do just that.